Lesekater/hawhhcalendarbot-cli/readme.md

 - For Mechatronik schedules, some data is only available in PDF format, requiring a PDF scraper to extract relevant information.
 - Informatik schedules are available as ICS files, simplifying parsing.
 - Elektrotechnik schedules also provide ICS files, but other departments may require additional parsing efforts.

+- instead of secondary mensas we will implment aliases wich replace the add and remove commands with alias.
+Addritial Mensas can be accesed via a flag --mensa \<alias>